Tonymora1982/Geekslab-portfolio/dialogflow-knowledge-base.md

 A: Yes!
 Anthony is currently available for hire.
 He's open to full-time remote positions and contract work.
 Contact him at tonymora1982@gmail.com.

 Q: What is Anthony's background?
-A: Anthony spent 6+ years at Establishment Labs working on Class III medical devices, progressing from R&D Technician to Jr. Engineer to Production Supervisor.
+A: Anthony spent 7+ years at Establishment Labs working on Class III medical devices, progressing from Production Team Leader to R&D Technician to Jr. Engineer, and finally Production Supervisor.
 This background taught him what regulated environments demand: documentation that survives FDA audits, traceability, and zero tolerance for bugs.

 Q: What makes Anthony different?
 A: Anthony brings the rigor of medical device development to software engineering.
 He says: "I spent years building medical devices where a bug could hurt someone.
 Now I build software with the same paranoia—and it shows in the code."